-

 Weathering the In-Between

 Cold days and a brush of snow reminded us that spring still keeps its own counsel, even when we’re standing right at its edge.
-We’ve been tending the small rhythms indoors while the seedlings wake, the brassicas stretch, and the trees bloom far too early.
-It’s a confusing season, but a beautiful one too, and we’re learning—alongside everything growing here—to adapt as we go.
+We’ve been tending the small rhythms indoors while the seedlings wake,… Read the Essay

 -